marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

   - `fx_quant.ipynb`: PyTorch FX-based quantization examples and benchmarks
   - `validate_custom_quant.py`: Validation tools for assessing quantized model performance

-- **`oldconfigs/`**: Legacy configuration files and experimental code
-  - Various utilities and experimental implementations that informed the current design

 ### Training a KAN Model

 See the `MNIST/mnist_kan_training.ipynb` notebook for a complete training pipeline on the MNIST dataset.